dipy/dipy/.github/CONTRIBUTING.md

 New contributions are required to have as close to 100% code coverage as possible.
 This means that the tests written cause each and every statement in the code to be executed, covering corner-cases, error-handling, and logical branch points.
-To check how much coverage the tests have, you will need.
+To check how much coverage the tests have, you will need to run:

-When running:

     coverage run -m pytest -s --doctest-modules --verbose dipy